Social Security (United States): Estimated net benefits under differing circumstances

 In 2004, Urban Institute economists C. Eugene Steuerle and Adam Carasso created a Web-based Social Security benefits calculator.
-Using this calculator it is possible to estimate net Social Security benefits (i.e., estimated lifetime benefits minus estimated lifetime FICA taxes paid) for different types of recipients.
-In the book Democrats and Republicans – Rhetoric and Reality Joseph Fried used the calculator to create graphical depictions of the estimated net benefits of men and women who were at different wage levels, single and married (with stay-at-home spouses), and retiring in different years.
+Using this calculator, it is possible to estimate net Social Security benefits (i.e., estimated lifetime benefits minus estimated lifetime FICA taxes paid) for different types of recipients.
+In the book Democrats and Republicans – Rhetoric and Reality, Joseph Fried used the calculator to create graphical depictions of the estimated net benefits of men and women who were at different wage levels, single and married (with stay-at-home spouses), and retiring in different years.
 These graphs vividly show that generalizations about Social Security benefits may be of little predictive value for any given worker, due to the wide disparity of net benefits for people at different income levels and in different demographic groups.
 For example, the graph below (Figure 168) shows the impact of wage level and retirement date on a male worker.
 As income goes up, net benefits get smaller – even negative.

 However, the impact is much greater for the future retiree (in 2045) than for the current retiree (2005).
 The male earning $95,000 per year and retiring in 2045 is estimated to lose over $200,000 by participating in the Social Security system.

-In the next graph (Figure 165) the depicted net benefits are averaged for people turning age 65 anytime during the years 2005 through 2045.
+In the next graph (Figure 165), the depicted net benefits are averaged for people turning age 65 anytime during the years 2005 through 2045.
 (In other words, the disparities shown are not related to retirement.)
-However, we do see the impact of gender and wage level.
+However, there is an impact of gender and wage level.
 Because women tend to live longer, they generally collect Social Security benefits for a longer time.
 As a result, they get a higher net benefit, on average, no matter what the wage level.

-The next image (Figure 166) shows estimated net benefits for married men and women at different wage levels.
-In this particular scenario it is assumed that the spouse has little or no earnings and, thus, will be entitled to collect a spousal retirement benefit.
+The next graph (Figure 166), shows estimated net benefits for married men and women at different wage levels.
+In this scenario, it is assumed that the spouse has little or no earnings and, thus, will be entitled to collect a spousal retirement benefit.
 According to Fried: